shepherdviolet/thistle/docs/thistlespi/service-loading-en.md

 ### Glossary of definition

-* `interface-class`: Class name of Service Interface
+* `interface-class`: Class name of service interface
 * `ID`: Implementation ID

 > Letters and horizontal lines, don't duplicate with other service providers, otherwise an exception will be thrown<br>